 No chemical will be stored at the NE-CAT facilities without a current, manufacturer-provided MSDS.
 The NE-CAT safety administrator will maintain the file on MSDS list of chemicals and verify that the chemical appears on the List of Hazardous Chemicals.
-All NE-CAT personnel and authorized users will have access to MSDS.
+All NE-CAT personnel and authorized users will have access to MSDS (located at room E030 (wet lab) and at web https://webapps.inside.anl.gov/coral).